mmu-webdesign/l4-WPD-web-term-2/rwd-week-3.md

 ```
 ### Adjustments

-**Tip** you might find it useful to re-apply the red border to everything.
+You might find it useful to **re-apply the red border to everything**.
 This will help you see what is happening as you make adjustments.
 The code is:

 ```
 * { border:1px solid red; }